Last updated on August 17th, 2019 at 03:40 am

 Check out my post: Successfully selling on eBay for a few pointers to get you started on your eBay selling adventures.

-That said here is my list of 5 items I have bought from yard sales and resold on eBay for profit over and over again, and I am fairly certain most people could have success with reselling these items too.
+That said, here is my list of five items I have bought from yard sales and resold on eBay for profit over and over again and I am fairly certain most people could have success with reselling these items too.

-I have always had the best of luck with Children’s books, especially selling about one dozen books of either the same author or the same subject and reading level if non-fiction.
+I have always had the best of luck with children’s books, especially selling about a dozen books of either the same author or the same subject and reading level if non-fiction.
 Another type that does well are the leveled readers such as Step Into Reading books like this one.

-If you put around 1 dozen of these leveled readers in a lot on eBay right around the time teachers are stocking their classrooms for fall (July and August), or homeschoolers are getting ready for the new school year they will usually turn a tidy profit, especially if you were able to pick them up for .25 cents each –which is the going rate at yard sale around where I live.
+If you put around a dozen of these leveled readers in a lot on eBay right around the time teachers are stocking their classrooms for fall (July and August) or homeschoolers are getting ready for the new school year, they will usually turn a tidy profit, especially if you were able to pick them up for .25 cents each–which is the going rate at yard sales around where I live.

 Board book sets also do well.
 Just make sure they are from quality authors and not the ones you find at the dollar store.
-A few good ones are titles from the Bright and Early Board book series, as well as those by Max Lucado, and Sandra Boynton.
-I always found I made more per book when I sold them in lots of 4 or more titles at a time.
+A few good ones are titles from the Bright and Early Board book series, as well as those by Max Lucado and Sandra Boynton.
+I always found I made more per book when I sold them in lots of four or more titles at a time.

-Always make sure the books are free of creases, rips, writing and musty or smokey smells.
+Always make sure the books are free of creases, rips, writing, and musty or smoky smells.
 They should be in like new condition to obtain the most profit.

 Another great idea that works for bookselling is to browse through what book series are popular currently and then look for those at sales.
 Don’t buy them unless you have the whole set unless you get a steal of a deal because partial sets do not sell as well and you could end up with books that either won’t sell or sell for very little profit.

 2. Maternity Clothes